odriverobotics/ODrive/docs/can-protocol.md

 ### CAN Frame
 At its most basic, the CAN Simple frame looks like this:

-* Upper 6 bits - Node ID - max 0x3F
+* Upper 6 bits - Node ID - max 0x3F (or 0xFFFFFF when using extended CAN IDs)
 * Lower 5 bits - Command ID - max 0x1F

 To understand how the Node ID and Command ID interact, let's look at an example